Valeriucoding/CatMed/README.md

 #### Future plans

-Future features include the ability to track prices more accurately and adding user authentication with private and public databases.
+Future features include the ability to track prices more accurately and adding the ability to have private and public databases of medicines.

 |                                                                                                                          |                                                                                           |
 |:------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------:|